-US Senate passes $1.2 trillion budget, averting government shutdown
+Biden signs $1.2 trillion funding package, averting US government shutdown

-Bill passes after hours of gridlock over funding for three-quarters of the government for the next six months.
+Senate passed the bill after hours of gridlock over funding for three-quarters of the government for the next six months.

-Lawmakers in the United States Senate have passed a $1.2 trillion spending bill, narrowly averting a partial government shutdown.
+President Joe Biden has signed a $1.2 trillion package of spending bills after the United States Congress passed the long overdue legislation just hours earlier, ending the threat of a partial government shutdown.

-The lower house on Saturday approved the measure by a 74-24 vote after funding had expired for three-quarters of the government at midnight.
-But the White House sent out a notice shortly after the deadline announcing that the Office of Management and Budget had ceased shutdown preparations because there was a high degree of confidence that Congress would pass the legislation and the president would sign it on Saturday.
+“The bipartisan funding bill I just signed keeps the government open, invests in the American people, and strengthens our economy and national security,” Biden said in the statement on Saturday.

 Keep readinglist of 3 items